Ryan Gosling & Margot Robbie Tackle Fart Jokes On

 "Why does Ryan Gosling always look like he’s trying to squeeze a fart out without it making any noise?" he read out.

-The not-married Canadian actor was quick to defend his honor: "Because I'm a gentleman."
+The not-married Canadian actor was quick to defend his honour: "Because I'm a gentleman."

 Don't we know it.
 Watch the video below to see Kiefer Sutherland flip off his critics, Melissa McCarthy be compared to Tyler Perry's Madea, and Kate Hudson laugh off being called a "dead-eyed trash bag."